jsanzolac/extract-paragraphs-with-aws-textract/README.md

 # extract-paragraphs-with-aws-textract
 This repository provides a set of ad hoc functions in Python 3.X. and the AWS Python SDK (boto3) to extract paragraphs from AWS Textract responses.

-In the coming days the paragraph constructor function will be uptated to address more abstract cases.
+PLEASE NOTE THAT:

+1. It is assumed that your client has the neccesary IAM permissions to access the recquired resources
+2. Since AWS Textract works for PDF files by running asycronous operations, the current version assumes that you've already created an s3 bucket and the pdf files are already stored there.

+UPCOMING FEATURES:

+- Address abstract cases with the paragrpah constructor function.
+- Create a bucket
+- Upload pdf files from local directory
+- Export data in different formats

 Please feel free to suggest new features or improvents to the current code.